lusy/motivationFF/opensym2016/slides.md

-% Out of Altruism or Because it Reads Well on the CV?: The Motivations for Participation in the Freifunk Community Compared to FLOSS
+% Out of Altruism or Because it Reads Well on the CV?
+% The Motivations for Participation in the Freifunk Community Compared to FLOSS
 % Lyudmila Vaseva (vaseva@mi.fu-berlin.de)

 ---